 - In the DC specification the supply current is given for different modes of operation.
 Before calculating the total power consumption, determine the percentage of time that the PSD is in each mode.
-Also, the supply power is considerably different if the Turbo bit is 0. - The AC power component gives the PLD, Flash memory, and SRAM mA/MHz specification.
-Figure 32 shows the PLD mA/MHz as a function of the number of Product Terms (PT) used. - In the PLD timing parameters, add the required delay when Turbo bit is 0.
+Also, the supply power is considerably different if the Turbo Bit is '0.' - The AC power component gives the PLD, Flash memory, and SRAM mA/MHz specification.
+Figures 35 and 36 show the PLD mA/MHz as a function of the number of Product Terms (PT) used. - In the PLD timing parameters, add the required delay when Turbo Bit is '0.'